How To Change Time Zone On Apple Watch

 1. Verify Location Services Settings

 One of the most common reasons for incorrect time zones on your Apple Watch is disabled or improperly configured location services.
-To ensure that your iPhone can accurately detect your location, go to Settings > Privacy > Location Services and verify that the main "Location Services" toggle is turned on.
-Then, scroll down to "System Services" and ensure that "Setting Time Zone" is enabled.
+Then, scroll down to "System Services" and confirm that "Setting Time Zone" is enabled.
 This setting allows your iPhone to automatically update the time zone based on your current location.
+To confirm that your iPhone can accurately detect your location, go to Settings > Privacy > Location Services and verify that the main "Location Services" toggle is turned on.
 If you frequently travel to areas with limited GPS coverage, consider enabling Wi-Fi to improve location accuracy.

 2. Enable "Set Automatically" in Date & Time Settings